mamodev/fftvm/README.md

 This section details the internal architecture for advanced users and contributors.

 ### Part A: Architecture & Memory Model

+#### Native Execution & Interpreter Bypass
+When a pre-compiled TVM function (e.g., a compiled Relax module or a `PackedFunc` loaded from a shared library) is assigned to a node, FFTVM's execution engine performs a signature inspection.
+If the function is recognized as a native FFI object, the framework executes it directly within the FastFlow worker threads.
+This **completely bypasses the Python interpreter** during the critical path of execution, achieving "zero-copy" performance comparable to a native C++ implementation.

 #### Thread Mapping & TVM Reference Counting
 Every Node instantiated in Python triggers the creation of an underlying C++ `ff::ff_node` derived class.
 FastFlow maps this node to a physical OS thread.